 The concept of pride for minor-attracted people (MAPs) is one of the most controversial aspects of the minor-attracted person movement.
-From conspiracy theories about MAPs joining the LGBTQ community to claims that predators set aside a specific pride day for abusing children en masse, MAP pride has been the source of seemingly endless speculation by critics, bigots, and fearmongers.
+From conspiracy theories about MAPs joining the LGBTQ community to claims that predators set aside a specific pride day for abusing children en masse, MAP pride has been the source of seemingly endless speculation by critics, bigots, and fearmongers alike.
 Although the truth is much more straightforward, it still carries complex revelations about the benefits MAP pride can have for MAP mental health and child protection.

 Minorities and pride